bezi3d/bezi_unity_bridge/README.md

 # Try it out
 1. Open this link from browser. https://gltf-ui.djofimhojhejv.amplifyapp.com/file/687e56a6-7676-487c-af3c-a40fbc181b86
-2. Go to Share panel, navigate to Engine > Create key or Copy key (if already created)
+2. To get **Sync Key**, in each file, go to Share panel, navigate to Unity Integration to create key or copy key (if already created)
+3. To get **Access Token**, go to Account Settings > Integration, navigate to Unity Integration to create token.
-3. On Unity side, open project from {your_local_folder}/UnitySDK/BezelUnityBridgeExample
+4. On Unity side, open project from {your_local_folder}/UnitySDK/BezelUnityBridgeExample
-4. Paste the sync key in Unity Bezel Bridge settings, and hit import
+5. Paste the sync key and access token in Unity Bezel Bridge settings, and hit **Import from Sync Key**.